CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 |**Action:** Add label | **Label:** needs attention :wave: |
 <br><br>

-**Issues that are closed with no activity for over 7 days, ask non-contributor to consider opening a new issue instead**
+### Issues that are closed with no activity for over 7 days, ask the non-contributor to consider opening a new issue instead

 The issues that were closed for over 7 days and then a non-contributor attempt to open the issues then the following condition will be applied to make certain that the issue does not re-open.
 When the non-contributor will comment on this closed issue @msftbot will respond to the non-contributor that they will have to open a new issue instead.
 Such action is to make certain that not everyone can open the closed issue since it could be closed for many reasons.
 The action is used to reduced unwanted issues to be open.